12 Questions to Ask Nursing School Admissions Counselors

 The application process for nursing school can vary based on the school and type of program, so finding a school with an application process you feel comfortable with is important.

-At NDMU, you’ll be supported for each step of the admissions process.
+At NDMU, you’ll be supported for each step of the admissions process, helping ease the stress of getting into nursing school.

 It all starts with a chat with one of our admissions counselors.
-They’ll help you identify which prerequisite courses you’ll need to complete, create an academic plan and help you choose from one of our three start dates.
+They’ll help you identify which prerequisite courses you’ll need to complete, create an academic plan, and help you choose from one of our three start dates.
+You will also need to take and pass the Test of Essential Academic Skills (TEAS) and submit materials outlined in our admission requirements.

-We do not recommend that you work during your time in the ABSN program.
-Our curriculum requires most of your time and attention, so balancing a job would be very difficult.
+We do not recommend working during your time in the ABSN program.
+Our curriculum requires most of your time and attention, so balancing a job would be difficult.
 Of course, if you need to work while in the program, finding a job in the health care realm or something that gives you the ability to study during downtime may be most beneficial.

 Now that we’ve outlined the commitment nursing school requires as well as the steps you’ll need to take to enroll, it’s important to consider all you’ve learned and decide if nursing school is worth it and if it’s right for you.